Reorganizing: Site News

 You may have noticed that Hollow Hill has gone through several changes in the past month or so.
+That may continue, off & on, throughout 2020 and perhaps into 2021.
 We’ve been testing different designs, different navigation, and so on.
+At the moment, I’m not sure if ennui is coloring my judgment.
+(It probably is.
+Let’s all hope things look happier by Halloween, and we’re able to get out for investigations and events again.)

 First, I’m working on focus.
 Each site has a different purpose.